EnterpriseDB/edb-terraform/README.md

 This avoids the need to also maintain a .terraform.hcl.lock file

 ### :handbag: Setup tools
-There is a `setup` command available to download terraform or jq.
+There is a `setup` command available to download terraform, jq and each providers cli.
-The final line in the output will be stringified json with any found binaries: `{"terraform":"/home/user/.edb-terraform/terraform/1.5.5/bin/terraform","jq":"/home/user/.edb-terraform/jq/1.7.1/bin/jq"}`
+The final line in the output will be stringified json with any installed binaries path: `{"terraform":"/home/user/.edb-terraform/terraform/1.5.5/bin/terraform","jq":"/home/user/.edb-terraform/jq/1.7.1/bin/jq"}`
-  These should be added to the path by linking, moving or manually installing the needed tool.
+  These should be added to your path by linking, moving or manually installing the needed tool.
 By default the maximum allowed versions are installed and to skip the installation of any tool, set `--<tool>-version` to `0`.
+To avoid the need for sudo, the default install directory is: `$HOME/.edb-terraform/<tool>/<semvar-version>/bin/<tool>`
 ```
 edb-terraform setup --help
 edb-terraform setup